GHSVS-de/plg_system_venoboxghsvs/README.md

 - Set your favorite default options in plugin configuration.
 - More possible venobox options can be found below headline "others" on https://veno.es/venobox.
 - All options are optional.
-- You can also use the `JHtml` call to pass over options.
+- You can also use the `JHtml`/`HTMLHelper` call to pass over options.

 #### Example for other selector than `.venobox`